 You can create an encryption scope that is protected with a Microsoft-managed key or with a customer-managed key that is stored in an Azure Key Vault or in an Azure Key Vault Managed Hardware Security Model (HSM).
 To create an encryption scope with a customer-managed key, you must first create a key vault or managed HSM and add the key you intend to use for the scope.
-The key vault or managed HSM must have purge protection enabled and must be in the same region as the storage account.
+The key vault or managed HSM must have purge protection enabled.

 An encryption scope is automatically enabled when you create it.
 After you create the encryption scope, you can specify it when you create a blob.
 You can also specify a default encryption scope when you create a container, which automatically applies to all blobs in the container.

 When you configure an encryption scope, you are billed for a minimum of one month (30 days).
 After the first month, charges for an encryption scope are prorated on an hourly basis.
 For more information, see Billing for encryption scopes.

 To create an encryption scope in the Azure portal, follow these steps:

 Navigate to your storage account in the Azure portal.

 Click the Add button to add a new encryption scope.

 In the Create Encryption Scope pane, enter a name for the new scope.

 Select the desired type of encryption key support, either Microsoft-managed keys or Customer-managed keys.